reflectivity/reflectivity.github.io/workshops/workshop_2021/index.md

 #### Confirmed Speakers
 - The ORSO Chairs.
 Summary of progress since the last meeting
 - Tim Charlton, SNS, Oak Ridge National Lab, USA.
+"Reinventing time-of-flight reflectometry—return of a proven approach"
 - Binhua Lin, University of Chicago, USA.
 "Free Thiols Regulatation of the Interactions and Self-Assembly of Thiol-Passivated Metal Nanoparticles investigated with X-ray scattering and MD simulations."